mzimmerm/flutter_charts/README.md

 <a id="org95dc140"></a>

-## IN-PROGRESS Illustration of this new feature, ability to hide labels, legend, or gridlines
+## Illustration of this new feature, ability to hide labels, legend, or gridlines

 Code is for the line chart.
 See the function `Widget createRequestedChart()` in <https://github.com/mzimmerm/flutter_charts/blob/master/example1/lib/main.dart> for changes to create a vertical bar chart instead (essentially in this code substitute "Line" for "VerticalBar".
 For the configuration, the section of interest is around `ExamplesEnum.ex31AnimalsBySeasonNoLabelsShown`